 - a.
 The Board sets the parameters for the annual review of fixed and variable remuneration, having regard to the recommendation of the Committee. - b.
-Risk and financial control staff are eligible to receive STI awards under the Value Created Dividend Plan. - c.
 Base remuneration and STI awards are determined by the function's line manager within Board approved parameters and are subject to a two-up manager approval process.
-The remuneration is also confirmed by the Chief Risk Officer to ensure the independence of the staff and functions are not compromised. - d.
-Variable remuneration is capped at a lower percentage of total remuneration when compared to other staff, and at a level that should not promote inappropriate behaviour; - e.
-The performance objectives and individual STI awards are aligned with organisational performance and the responsibilities and performance of the relevant risk or financial control function; and - f.
-Risk and financial control personnel are not permitted to participate in the annual STIP (except for the Chief Risk Officer).
+The remuneration is also confirmed by the Chief Risk Officer to ensure the independence of the staff and functions are not compromised. - variable remuneration is capped at a lower percentage of total remuneration when compared to other staff, and at a level that should not promote inappropriate behaviour - d.
+The performance objectives and individual STI awards are aligned with organisational performance and the responsibilities and performance of the relevant risk or financial control function. - Risk and financial control personnel are not permitted to participate in the annual STIP (except for the Chief Risk Officer).